adam-pa/Fractal-Path-tracer-/README.md

 # Fractal-Path-tracer-
-Fractal Path-tracer is a project of mine that I would love develop further, if any one would like to help me please reach out! (my e-mail: adam.p.art.ble@gmail.com) few fetures I would like to add:
+Fractal Path-tracer is a python project of mine that I would love develop further. if any one would like to help me, please reach out! (my e-mail: adam.p.art.ble@gmail.com)

+few fetures I would like to add:
 - realistic procedular sky
 - more fractals!